GDPR Compliance

 HR teams are concerned about the personal information, in the form of resumes, they hold from the prospective employees of EU region.

-IT Heads are worried about the type of access control they need to have to comply with GDPR.
+IT Heads are worried about the type of access control and encryption mechanisms they need to have to comply with GDPR.

 Legal counsels are worried about drafting new data processing addendums with standard contractual clauses